Anniversary ~ A Short Story by Allen Kopp

 “It was an accident.”

-They had another cocktail and then the waiter came and took their order for dinner.
-As the waiter was leaving with the menus in his hand, Elliot said to him, “This is our fifth wedding anniversary.”
+They had another cocktail and the waiter came and took their order for dinner.

-“We were here five years ago this very night and sat over by the fireplace.”
+“We were here five years ago on this very night.”

 Elliot sipped his drink and looked out into the crowd.
-“Lots of people here tonight,” he said dreamily.
+“Lots of people here tonight,” he said, “just like five years ago.”

-“Maybe some of them were here five years ago this very night.”
+“Maybe some of these same people were here five years ago this very night.”

 “Why don’t you go ask them?”

 “Have you ever thought that you and I are quite ordinary looking?
-There’s nothing unusual about either one of us.
-If somebody was to pick our ‘type’ out of this crowd of people, they’d have maybe forty or fifty pairs.”
+We look the same as everybody else here.
+There’s nothing unusual about either one of us.”

 “I’m sure you think you know what you’re talking about, but I don’t have a clue.”

-The waiter brought the food and when he went away again, Sylvia said, “Are you sure you didn’t want to pat him on the bottom?
+The waiter brought the food and when he went away again, Temple said, “Are you sure you didn’t want to give him an appreciative little pat on the ass?
 No?
 Maybe next time around.”

 They ate in silence.
-When they were finished, she went to the ladies’ room while Elliot smoked a cigarette.
-When she came back, he asked her to dance again.
+When they were finished, she went to the ladies’ room to rearrange her face while Elliot smoked a cigarette and drank two more cocktails.
+When she came back, he asked her to dance with him again.

 “No,” she said.
 “I don’t enjoy having my feet stepped on and, besides, I have a headache and I want to go home.”